 If your baby is already here please get in touch to check last minute availability.
 I may be able to squeeze you in if other babies have arrived a little earlier or later than planned.
-If your baby is already more than 14 days old you may also like to consider my Older Newborn Sessions for babies aged 2 to 10 weeks.
+If your baby is already more than 14 days old you may also like to consider my Older Newborn Sessions for babies aged up to 8 weeks.

 That All Sounds Great.
 How Do I Book?

 To book your session please send me a message here letting me know when your baby is due (or their date of birth if they’re already here.)